jknight/DotNet.Config/README.md

 ## About

 DotNet.Config is a small and powerful configuration library for .NET.

-It uses text-based configuration files that are simple and easy to edit for non-technical users.
+For sys admins and non-technical end users, configuration settings are a breeze to edit in a simple ini-format text file.

-But for developers, it has the power to simply 'glue' configuration settings directly onto your classes using reflection, based on the convention of member variables in classes matching the names of configuration settings.
+For developers, it has the power to 'glue' configuration settings directly onto your classes based on the convention of member variables in classes matching the names of configuration settings.

 ## Features